Motor insurance for visiting and imported vehicles

 Vehicles temporarily used in the UK

-Vehicles registered in other countries that are temporarily brought into the UK by overseas residents are usually exempt from UK registration and licensing.
+Vehicles registered in other countries that are temporarily brought into the UK by overseas residents are usually excused from UK registration and licensing.

 EU vehicles that are being used within or between Community Member States are allowed, under EC Directive 83/182, to be used on public roads without the need to register or pay duties in the host country.